jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 # Seattle's Internet connectivity

-Not counting my favorite Azure data center where I spend a lot of my days, the Pacific Northwest's Internet gravity is at the edge of Belltown at the corner of Virginia Street and 6th Avenue... not because of the thousands of Amazonians looking for lunch around there every daym but because of the Westin Building next to the Westin hotel.
+Not counting my favorite Azure data center where I spend a lot of my days virtually, the Pacific Northwest's Internet gravity is at the edge of Belltown, at the corner of Virginia Street and 6th Avenue... not because of the thousands of Amazonians looking for lunch around there every day, but because of the Westin Building office tower next to the Westin hotel.

 The Westin Building, named for the corporate headquarters of the Westin hotel chain (before they were purchased by Starwood Hotels and then a much more boring hotel